 Mairin’s breath hitched as they reached the bridge and looked over the edge of the railing.

-The bridge spanned a space where the cracks and cackles of carrion birds melded with the deeper, menacing growls of the carrion lizards, large, squat animals that waddled about and ate the dead thrown to them.
-Smaller canines hustled about, avoiding the larger lizards but driving the birds from meals when able.
+The bridge spanned a space where the cracks and cackles of carrion birds melded with the deeper, menacing growls of the earth-toned carrion lizards, large, squat animals that waddled about and ate the dead thrown to them.
+Smaller grungy-brown canines hustled about, avoiding the larger lizards but driving the birds from meals when able.
 They sometimes roamed the streets, and the city guards had a terrible time cornering them to exterminate them.

 The Pit had once been a temple courtyard.
 Now bones covered the tiles and piled up against worn statues and the colonnade, with fresher bodies dumped on top.
-Gall continued his predecessors' practice and rarely allowed city dwellers a burial; instead, he ordered the bodies thrown over the side of the bridge, where they rotted in the sun before they became food for the carrion eaters.
+Gall continued his predecessors’ practice and rarely allowed city dwellers a burial; instead, he ordered the deceased thrown over the side of the bridge, where they rotted in the sun before they became food for the carrion eaters.
 So many bodies, over two centuries, first seeded by the nobles who fought Dentheria’s invasion, then by everyone else.
 So many forgotten people, so much pain and misery.

 Some religious institutions snuck in a cremation or two, but the Jiy palace punished those they caught.
 They wanted the bodies to rot in the open while being consumed by the carrion eaters.
 They wanted to remind the residents that they lived and died by Dentheria’s pleasure, and unless they wished to join the corpses sooner rather than later, they would abide by that rule.